That’s the good news. The bad news is these tests are still years away. Here’s what we know:

-Some of these are targeting the detection of Alzheimer’s 3 years in advance of symptoms and others may actually be able to detect the condition as far as 10 years in advance of physical symptoms.
+Some of these are targeting the detection of Alzheimer’s three years in advance of symptoms, while others may detect the condition as far as 10 years in advance of physical symptoms.
 Regardless of the approach, blood tests will significantly speed up the diagnosis process.
-Lab work will be able to detect Alzheimer’s in a little as 24 hours, compared with the many months it currently takes to receive a diagnosis.
-Patients, instead of being subject to a PET scan and / or a painful spinal tab, will simply give a blood sample.
-Because a blood test is a highly automated process, diagnosing Alzheimer’s becomes an inexpensive process instead a time-consuming one that involves multiple specialists.
-High accuracy allows for definitive answers instead of families seeking multiple opinions from even more specialists.
+Lab work will be able to detect Alzheimer’s in as little as 24 hours, compared with the many months it currently takes to receive a diagnosis.
+Patients, instead of being subject to a PET scan or a painful spinal tab, will simply give a blood sample.
+Because a blood test is a highly automated process, diagnosing Alzheimer’s becomes inexpensive and easy rather than time-consuming and involving multiple specialists.
+High accuracy allows for definitive answers, not families seeking opinions from multiple specialists.

 Everyone is impatient for a blood test to arrive; patients and families as much as researchers and doctors.
-So why will it take so long?
+So, why will it take so long?
 Part of the reason is the testing process.
 When a blood test is first developed, it is tested against persons currently known to have Alzheimer’s.
-However, the goal is not just to accurately test for Alzheimer’s, but to identify persons well in advance of when they show symptoms.
-If a test correctly identifies those who already have Alzheimer’s, then it is tested against persons who do not currently have the condition.
-If the researchers are hoping to identify the condition 3 years in advance of showing symptoms, then they must wait 3 years to determine if the test is working and if it is not, they must start all over again.
-If they hope to identify the disease 10 years before symptoms, then they must wait 10 years.
+But the goal is to identify persons well in advance of when they show symptoms.
+If a test correctly identifies those who already have Alzheimer’s, then it is tested against persons who do not currently have the condition but may be genetically predisposed to developing it.